jiaojhua/CPlink/README.md

-# CPlink: Linking Cells or spots to clinical Phenotypes
+# CPlink: LINKing Cells or spots to clinical Phenotypes
 Mapping clinical phenotype to single-cell and spatial omics profiles

 ## Overview